richardcom/tp/docs/DeveloperGuide.md

 Step 4.
 Execution of Add would take place and the result will be updated in the filtered book list in Model.

-The following sequence diagram summarizes what happens when a user executes a new command:
+The following sequence diagram summarizes what happens when a user executes a new command.(For simplicity rules mentioned in CS2103 website,
+    the diagram omits other attributes and only use book name as an example):

 ![AddCommandSequenceDiagram](images/AddCommandSimplifiedSequenceDiagram.png)